-“Often people will assume that many of the careers that interest them require lengthy training or full-time enrollment in school, and that’s not always the case.
+“Often people will assume that many of the careers that interest them require lengthy training or full-time enrolment in school, and that’s not always the case.
 Many online options are available in condensed formats.
 For example the home inspection and occupational health and safety certificates are both offered through Continuing Studies,” says Drefs.
 “We really just encourage everyone to attend the Career Expo because you never know what information you might find out.”

 For more information regarding this story, or to book an interview,